RonIovine/pshell/README.md

 ```

 #### Demo programs
 There are several demo programs that provide examples of using the various aspects of the framework.
+Each
+language specific directory had a 'demo' subdirectory.
+Look at the language specific examples for your
+language of interest.

-The following sections describes them in order of importance.
+The following sections describes all the demo programs in order of importance/relevance.

 ##### 1. pshellServerDemo ('C', Python, and 'go')
 This is the most important demo program.
 It shows how to setup a pshell server to run within any process.